gvanastasov/codebook-cpp/README.md

 # codebook-cpp

-Just a set of example C++ programms, a learning path from 0 to hero.
+Just a set of example C++ programms, a fast track learning path from 0 to hero with simple notes and code examples.

 ## env setup - vscode (running on windows machine)